Python String | replace()

 Return Value : It returns a copy of the string where all occurrences of a substring are replaced with another substring.

-Replace All Instances of a Single Character using replace()
+Replace all Instances of a single character using replace() in Python

 In this example, we are only replacing a single character from a given string.
 The Python replace() method is case-sensitive, and therefore it performs a case-sensitive substring substitution, i.e. R in FOR is unchanged.